willwray/array_typology/typology.md

 ### Comparison, lack of

 Built-in array does not compare!
 Instead it decays to pointer and pointer comparison is done.
 Pointer comparison is deprecated.
-Warnings or errors can be raised:
+Warnings or errors can be raised [CE](https://godbolt.org/z/emXBet):

 ```c++
 char hi[]{"hi"}, ho[]="ho";